 The crunchy pangritata topping makes this one.

-Tinned cherry tomatoes are quite key here – you want the sauce to be nice and sweet.
-So I have made enough budget free that you’ll be able to get them and keep it under a tenner.
+Tinned cherry tomatoes are key here because you want the sauce to be nice and sweet.
+I have budgeted so that you’ll be able to get them and keep it under a tenner.

 Cooking Time (includes preparation time): 35 Minutes